sirselim/jetson_nanopore_sequencing/live_basecalling.md

 -----

-_last modified: 29nd June 2021_
+_last modified: 30nd June 2021_
 Updated inline with recent MinKNOW release (21.06.0, Guppy 5.0.11).
 There have been issues with people running 20.04 or other distro's and `minion-nc`.
+Confirmed that Focal (20.04) repos seem to install and provide a working install of MinKNOW.

 -----